Alisa Khan is an Attorney at Law who was admitted to the bar in Trinidad and Tobago in October 2000.

 Allister's Areas of Practice include:

-Civil Law including but not limited to Medical Negligence, Personal Injury, Contract, Defamation, Malicious Prosecution, Trespass to the Person, False Imprisonment, Industrial and Employment Law, Property Law and Conveyancing, Probate Law including fraudulent wills and contentious estates, Company / Corporate Law, Equal Opportunity.
+Civil Law including but not limited to Medical Negligence, Personal Injury, Contract, Defamation, Malicious Prosecution, Trespass to the Person, False Imprisonment, Industrial (Labour) and Employment Law, Property Law and Conveyancing, Probate Law including fraudulent wills and contentious estates, Company / Corporate Law, Equal Opportunity.
 For a complete list see here

 Allister has appeared before the Court of Appeal, the High Court, the Industrial Court, the Equal Opportunity Tribunal, the Equal Opportunity Commission and the Magistrate Court in Trinidad and Tobago as both Advocate and Instructing Attorney at Law.